Last Updated on 20 October 2022 by Dan

-This post was inspired by some otherwise highly intelligent people who made a very deep, dark confession to me….they get their travel money at the airport.
+So one of the inspirations for this post was a conversation with some otherwise highly intelligent people who made a very deep, dark confession to me….that they get their travel money at the airport just beyond they fly.

 PLEASE do not be that person!
-You get abysmally ripped off and it’s so wasteful it might make me cry.
+As the travel money exchange at the airport knows you are a captive audience with need, you get abysmally ripped off and it’s so wasteful it might make me cry.
 And you wouldn’t want that, would you?

-Depending where you’re travelling, I’d recommend taking some cash for tipping and emergencies and putting the rest on card.
-However where you get that cash and what card you use are two very key considerations here.
+Depending where you’re travelling, I’d usually recommend taking some cash for tipping and emergencies and putting the rest on card.

 The site then provides a comparison of potential sources, starting with the cheapest – it’s never led me wrong and I think it’s fantastic.

 (For those in London, a note that every single time I use this, collecting directly from Thomas Exchange Global comes up number one every time – I suspect they set their rate to ensure they’re unbeatable.
 I have used them many times and would recommend.
-Just be aware you need to pre-order via their fast track service to get the best rate).
+Just be aware you need to pre-order via their fast track service rather than just turn up to get the best rate).